 Intrauterine insemination (IUI) is used to treat different kinds of infertility.
 In this technique, sperm is placed directly into the uterus at the time of ovulation, reducing the distance the sperm must travel to reach the egg.
 IUI is often used together with drugs to stimulate ovulation.
 Pregnancy rates are lower than with IVF, but this procedure is less expensive and less invasive, so it may be attempted first.

-IUI can also be performed using sperm from a donor if the male partner has a low number of healthy sperm.
+IUI can also be performed using sperm from a donor if the male partner has a low number of healthy sperms.
 Counseling is typically recommended prior to this choice since the child will be biologically unrelated to the father.
 IUI with donor sperm is very successful in fertile women, with a cumulative pregnancy rate of over 80%.

 IVF combines the egg and sperm in a laboratory, and can be an option when other treatments have failed.
 Embryos created in the lab are placed inside the uterus.
 IVF involves hormone injections and a surgical procedure to retrieve eggs from the female partner, and it can be costly.
 However, success rates are improving.
 Pregnancy rates per cycle range from 10% in women aged 43 to 44 to 46% in women under 35.
 Several cycles of treatment may be necessary.

 When problems have been identified with a man's sperm, a procedure called intracytoplasmic sperm injection (ICSI) may be recommended along with IVF.
 This is a laboratory-assisted fertilization that involves inserting a single sperm directly into an egg.
 The embryos that form are transferred to the uterus in the same way as IVF embryos.
 Most IVF cycles now also use ICSI.